There's nothing cute about twisted comedy horror The BabyJul 6 | 3 min read

 Has a Golden Buzzer act ever won BGT?

-Before the current series, there have been 30 Golden Buzzer acts since it was first introduced to Britain’s Got Talent in 2014.
-Remarkably, none of them have gone on to win the show.
+Before the 2020 series, there had been 30 Golden Buzzer acts since it was first introduced to Britain’s Got Talent in 2014.
+Remarkably, none of them had gone on to win the show.

 Young rappers Bars and Melody received a Golden Buzzer in 2014, but only came third in the final.
 Singer Calum Scott and dance group Entity were sent straight through to the semi-finals in 2015, but neither made the top three in the final.